Maryland Rebates

 The quick version

-- Montgomery County RainScapes offers $5/sq ft for conservation landscaping with native plants.
+- Montgomery County RainScapes: $5/sq ft for conservation landscaping, $6/sq ft with ponding features.
+Max $7,500 residential.

-- Project manuals, planting guides, and contractor lists are available from the county.
+- Project manuals, planting guides, and contractor lists available from both county programs.

 How to apply for Maryland rebates